hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/05e-HTMLForms.md

 + [formenctype attribute](#5513-formenctype)
   + the `enctype` attribute of the `<form>` element
+  + form data set encoding type to use for form submission
   + used together with forms containing file input fields
   + using `"multipart"` forms for sending files to a remote server
   + example: `<form action="default.php" method="post" enctype="multipart/form-data">`